NewCastile/Tic-Tac-Toe/README.md

 # Tic-Tac-Toe
-Tic-Tac-Toe Project taken from The Odin Project
+Tic-Tac-Toe Project taken from The Odin Project.
+See Demo [Here](https://newcastile.github.io/Tic-Tac-Toe/)

 ## Factory Functions
 *"JavaScript provides a much richer set of code reuse patterns.
 It can ape the classical pattern, but it also